PashaTechnik/Operating-System-labs/lab 4/README.md

 It is known that a perfect matching in a bipartite graph may not be the only one.
 Therefore, if the graph is weighted, i.e. each edge is endowed with a weight, then it is natural to pose the problem of finding a matching with the highest or lowest weight.
 The possibility of practical application of the solution to this problem is obvious.

+The task of this laboratory work was to determine the probability of occurrence of mandatory appointments when changing the occupancy of the matrix "1" connectivity from 1% to 100% for a given dimension from 10 to 30 with step 5.

 ### Algorithm
 The algorithm is based on the theory of alternating chains by J. Petersen.